xanjay/xanjay/README.md

 ### Hi there 👋 Its me Sanjay,
-Experienced Data Engineer specializing in data warehousing and data lake within the AWS cloud environment.
+Experienced Data Engineer specializing in data warehousing, data lake and AI.
 Professional in Python, SQL and Big Data.
-Beginner in Deep learning and computer vision.

 - 🔭 I work with data
 - 🌱 I’m currently (deep)learning with Pytorch